sleimanx2/eloquent-uuid/readme.md

 ## Eloquent Uuid

-Simple eloquent behavior to use uuid as a primary key or as a separate field by listening to eloquen's creating event.
+Simple laravel / eloquent behavior to use uuid as a primary key or as a separate field by listening to eloquen's creating event.

 ### Usage